Taidō

 Taidō is a Japanese martial art created in 1965 by Seiken Shukumine (1925–2001).
 Taidō has its roots in traditional Okinawan karate.
 Feeling that the martial arts, particularly karate, were not adapting to meet the needs of a changing world, Shukumine first developed a style of karate called Genseiryū around 1950.

-The Taidō is practiced in ten countries, including Japan, the United States, Australia, England, France, Portugal, Sweden, Finland, the Netherlands, Denmark and Norway.
+Taidō is practiced in multiple countries, including Japan, United States, Haiti, Australia, England, France, Portugal, Sweden, Finland, the Netherlands, Denmark and Norway.
 The martial art is particularly popular in Finland.

 Founding

 Initially, Seiken Shukumine had founded Genseiryū Karate.
 But eventually, Shukumine was convinced that the limitations of karate lay in its linear mode of training.
 He considered how to make the defense more flexible and universal.

 In 1965 Shukumine introduced a new martial art.
 This martial art is a further development of Genseiryū which he named Taidō.
 Taidō is not to be regarded as karate, but as a new martial art.
 Taidō's techniques offered many innovations: the inclusion of spinning and twisting movements, gymnastic maneuvers, speedy and effective footwork, and a changing body angle.

 From that point on, Shukumine was mainly involved with Taidō and many of his pupils started to train in Taidō as well.
 However, some students of Taidō kept a friendly relationship with some students of Genseiryū and Shukumine was still occasionally involved with his former students, as he wished for them to join him in Taido.

 Taidō's purpose was, and continues to be, the application of scientific methodology and traditional values to the evolution of the martial arts.
 According to its creator, Taidō's ultimate aim is to equip its practitioners to function at a high level in society.

 In 1984, the World Taido Federation was established, globally standardizing the martial art of Taido.
-The first official World Championships in the sport will be held in Japan in 1993.
+The first official World Championships in the sport were held in Japan in 1993.